ceramicnetwork/docs/docs/reference/accounts/did-session.md

 ```

 Requesting resources are required now when authorizing, before wildcard (access all) was the default.
 You can continue to use
-wildcard by passing the following * below.
+wildcard by passing the following shown below.
 Wildcard is typically only used with `@glazed` libraries and/or tile documents and
-it is best to switch over when possible, as the wildcard option may be * deprecated in the future.
+it is best to switch over when possible, as the wildcard option may be deprecated in the future.
 When using with
 composites/models you should request the minimum needed resources instead.

 ```ts